 Learning Management Systems (LMSs) are designed for learning administrators to create and deliver formal training to workforces.
-This includes onboarding, internal training, and instructor-led training.
-They typically accommodate live, instructor-led training requirements, such as enrollment and classroom management, and traditional course formats like SCORM and xAPI, including assessments and reporting specific to learning courses.
-While some of this can overlap with HCM functionality, LMSs are engineered specifically for the requirements of learning management, and can get more granular — managing complex certification processes, for example.
-For further reading on LMS features, check out 10 Must-Have LMS Features.
+This includes onboarding, internal training and instructor-led training.
+They typically accommodate live, instructor-led training requirements, such as enrollment and classroom management as well as traditional online course formats like SCORM and xAPI, including assessments and reporting specific to learning courses.
+While some of this can overlap with HCM functionality, LMSs are engineered specifically for the requirements of learning management and can get more granular — managing complex certification processes, for example.

 As an administrator-driven platform, the LMS is most effective for implementing top-down learning initiatives.
-Just like a train service chooses the routes and stops it will make for passengers, an LMS allows learning administrators to design and select the learning content that’s available for employees.
+Just like a train service chooses the routes and stops it will make for passengers, an LMS allows learning administrators to design and select the learning content available to workers.

 LXPs are Like Automobiles

-One way the LXP enables learning is by bringing formal and informal learning resources together into a single, trackable learning technology platform.
-Informal learning content can include articles or blogs, webinars, books, podcasts, or online videos.
-Studies including our How the Workforce Learns report show that most learning in the workplace occurs in the flow of work.
-LXPs can enable, capture, and measure all of that learning and map it to work-relevant skills.
-It can also suggest learning content within Pathways or Plans that can guide employees to work toward specific skill sets needed for new roles inside their organizations.
+One way the LXP enables learning is by bringing formal and informal resources together into a single, trackable learning system.
+Informal learning content can include articles or blogs, webinars, books, podcasts or online videos.
+Studies including our How the Workforce Learns report show most learning in the workplace occurs in the flow of work.
+LXPs can enable, capture and measure all of the learning an employee does and map it to work-relevant skills.
+The LXPcan also suggest learning content within Pathways or Plans that can guide people to work toward specific skill sets needed for new roles inside their organizations.

-In understanding the different functions of the HCM, LMS, and LXP, it’s not hard to see how they can work together to provide a complete learning solution for enterprise companies.
+It’s not hard to see how the HCM, LXP and LMS can work together to provide a complete learning solution for enterprise companies.
 While the LMS delivers formalized learning, and the HCM connects learning to recruiting and performance management, the LXP connects all learning, including self-directed informal learning, with in-demand skills and career development.

-Based on a study conducted by RedThread Research, there are six elements of the learner experience that L&D can enable: planning, discovering, consuming, experimenting, connecting, and performing.
+Based on a study conducted by RedThread Research, L&D can enable six elements of the learner experience: planning, discovering, consuming, experimenting, connecting and performing.
 There are only two key administrative functions: creating and managing (which are converging as curation becomes more commonplace) and analyzing.

 Advantages of the LXP and LMS Working Together

-Your LMS is filled with great offerings that too few employees know about.
-A good LXP fixes that by bringing together formal compliance-based learning with informal learning.
-Content from your LMS sits side-by-side with informal curated learning content from articles, videos, and other user-curated learning content.
-Since the LXP reveals content created in the LMS in a platform designed for daily use, it exposes employees to LMS content with more frequency than without the LXP.
+Your LMS is filled with great offerings that too few people know about.
+A good LXP fixes that by bringing together formal compliance-based resources with informal resources in a singular, centralized platform.
+Content from your LMS sits side-by-side with informal curated learning content from articles, videos and other user-curated learning content.
+Since the LXP reveals content created in the LMS in a platform designed for daily use, it exposes people to LMS content with more frequency than without the LXP.
 Degreed customers have seen significant increases in engagement with LMS content.

-- Control of learning: An LXP provides users and managers a high level of agility, flexibility, and adaptability to create their own learning path that best matches their learning style and requirements for learning.
+- Control of learning.
+An LXP provides workers and managers a high level of agility, flexibility and adaptability to create their own learning paths that best match their learning styles and requirements for learning.

-- Holistic content strategy: Users can know instantly the depth and breadth of learning content sources available to them
+- A holistic content strategy.
+Workers can know instantly the depth and breadth of learning content sources available to them

-- A continuous learning approach: Employees want to learn not only what will help them today but also what will help them over the course of their careers and professional development.
-The LXP can uniquely balance both needs by allowing users to set a course that meets short-, medium-, and long-term goals.
+- A continuous learning approach.
+People want to learn not only what will help them today but also what will help them over the course of their careers and professional development.
+The LXP can uniquely balance both needs by allowing people to set a course that meets short-, medium- and long-term goals.

-- Proficiency in learning: In an exclusive LMS environment, it’s challenging to assess how much someone has learned and its impact on new levels of proficiency.
-An LXP offers the ability to make the connection between learning and proficiency by providing a unique window into users’ progression through their journey and its direct effect on their ability to enhance and/or improve their competencies and skillsets.
+- Proficiency in learning.
+In an exclusive LMS environment, it’s challenging to assess how much someone has learned and its impact on new levels of proficiency.
+An LXP offers the ability to make the connection between learning and proficiency by providing a unique window into people’s progression t and its direct effect on their ability to enhance or improve their competencies and skillsets.